Sweb23/Python_Experiments/README.md

 Ollama wrapper to allow users to save and load previous conversations for their models.

 usage : python ollama_convs.py <model_name> [optionnal : conversation file (json)]

+## crosswords_solver.py

+A helper to solve crosswords / Wordle.
+Available in English and French.
+Enter word length, fixed letters and required letters.